Answer to Question #7532 Submitted to "Ask the Experts"

 You are correct that the comparison of your exposures to background radiation is in error.
 We generally quote an average background radiation exposure value of 3 mSv/year.
 If your exposure was 9 mSv, it would equate to an effective dose of three years of background radiation.

 Regarding your symptoms, I doubt they are related to your radiation exposure.
 Many epidemiological studies show no demonstrated effects below 10 mSv.
-See the Health Physics Society Position Statement about risk.
+See the Health Physics Society Position Statement titled "Radiation Risk in Perspective".
 I would recommend that you contact your physician.
 Your symptoms may be related to an underlying medical condition.

 John Jacobus, MS